DavidJCullen/Data-Science-Portfolio-/index.md

 This is an example of a binary classification problem, that uses a machine learning pipeline to take an audio segment and predict its corresponding classes/label:

   **Data Extraction/Data Preparation**

    Input: the input audio data in .wav format derives from MLEnd Hums and Whistles Potter and StarWars public dataset, totalling 417 Potter and 417   StarWars samples.

   **Transformation:**

    Feature extraction was used to extract signal data from the input data.

    Feature selection/filtering using Pearson’s Correlation Coefficient above threhold of 0.50.

    Label encoding converting Potter and StarWars categorical data to boolean values (True and False).

    Linear tranformation of the extracted feature data using MinMaxScaler.

-       **Models:**
+   **Models Explored:**

    A support Vector Machine, K-nearest neighbour classification and a Stacking Classifier using LogisticRegression as the final estimator has been used as a model for prediction on the dataset.

   Output: Transformed data passed to the machine learning models for training and validation.

   **Model Evaluation:**

    Model validation performance evaluated using classification metrics (f-score, precision and recall) and Matthews correlation coefficient (MCC).

   **Example Confusion Matrix obtained from the classification task:**